Little-Known Facts About Lane Frost, His Life And Legacy

 Lane was the second of three kids born to Clyde and Elsie.
 He had an older sister named Robin and a younger brother named Cody.

-Lane’s love for rodeo was evident early on as he started riding dairy calves on his family’s farm when he was only 5-years-old.
-Five years later he won his first rodeo awards at the “Little Buckaroos” rodeo.
-In junior high, Lane competed in wrestling, but when the family moved to Oklahoma, he took up bull riding more seriously.
+Lane’s love for rodeo was evident early on.
+He started riding dairy calves on his family’s farm when he was only five years old.
+Five years later, he won his first rodeo awards at the “Little Buckaroos” rodeo.
+Lane competed in wrestling in junior high, but when the family moved to Oklahoma, he took up bull riding more seriously.
 He was named the National High School Bull Riding Champion in 1981 and was the Bull Riding Champion of the first Youth National Finals in Fort Worth in 1982.

 2. Lane Frost’s Rodeo Career Started Young